giantswarm/docs/src/content/getting-started/create-workload-cluster/index.md

 ```

 {{< /tab >}}
+{{< tab id="cluster-capvcd" for-impl="capvcd">}}

+The VMware Cloud Director provider is not yet supported by `kubectl gs template cluster` but you can use the [example manifest](https://github.com/giantswarm/cluster-cloud-director/tree/main/examples) provided in the cluster chart's repo.

+Make sure to replace the relevant fields to fit your own VCD environment.

+This will install the relevant Helm charts [cluster-cloud-director](https://github.com/giantswarm/cluster-cloud-director) and [default-apps-cloud-director](https://github.com/giantswarm/default-apps-cloud-director) (bundle of default apps):

+{{< /tab >}}
+{{< tab id="cluster-capv" for-impl="capv">}}

+The VMware vSphere provider is not yet supported by `kubectl gs template cluster` but you can use the [example manifest](https://github.com/giantswarm/cluster-vsphere/tree/main/examples) provided in the cluster chart's repo.

+Make sure to replace the relevant fields to fit your own vSphere environment.

+This will install the relevant Helm charts [cluster-vsphere](https://github.com/giantswarm/cluster-cloud-director) and [default-apps-vsphere](https://github.com/giantswarm/default-apps-vsphere) (bundle of default apps):

+{{< /tab >}}
 {{< /tabs >}}

 If no name is specified for a workload cluster, a random one like `rfjh2` will be generated.
 We recommend you choose a naming scheme suiting your organization, and then stick to it.
 Add the `--name` parameter to specify the cluster name.